Ice Core Dating

 Scientists can identify individual years because each annual layer has unique characteristics:

-Air bubbles in ice cores contain actual samples of ancient air, allowing scientists to measure past greenhouse gas levels like CO₂ and methane directly.
+Air bubbles in ice cores contain actual samples of ancient air, allowing scientists to measure past greenhouse gas2 levels like CO23 and methane4 directly.

 Counting Annual Layers